 - Must be able to walk up stairs, carry 20+ lbs, and walk through Biosphere 2 facilities off designated paths;

-- Students must commit to staying on site at Biosphere 2 for the full duration of the camp (August 3rd-8th).
-Optional Sunday, August 2nd evening stay due to camp beginning at 8AM the next morning;
+- This is an in-person program.
+Students must commit to staying on-site at Biosphere 2 for the full duration of the camp (February 14-19th, 2021).
+Optional/strongly encouraged Sunday, February 13th evening stay due to camp beginning at 8AM the next morning;

 - We encourage applications from students in groups underrepresented in science.

 SCB2 is free to participate!
 All meals, housing, and equipment/resources needed to participate (research tools, computers, notebooks, etc.) are provided upon arrival.
-We do not provide stipends for travel to/from the SCB2 program.
+Please note, we do not provide stipends for travel to/from the SCB2 program.